kamandemwangi/Customers-ShoeShop-privacy-policy/README.md

 1. The data we collect about you

-We collect your personal data for authentication, app functionality.
+We collect your personal data for authentication and for the app functionality.
 We may collect, use and store the following different kinds of personal data about you:

 *Information you provide to us: We receive and store the information you provide to us including your identity data